 Welcome to my website!
 I am an Assistant Professor in the School of Mechanical, Industrial, and Manufacturing Engineering at Oregon State University.
 I direct the Robotics and Human Control Systems Lab, as part of the OSU robotics group.
 Previously, I was an Associate Research Scientist in Mechanical Engineering at Yale University, associated with the Grab Lab.
 Before that I was a post-doctoral fellow at the University of Washington Neurobotics Lab with Prof. Yoky Matsuoka.
 I received my PhD from the Robotics Institute at Carnegie Mellon working with Prof. Matthew T. Mason and Dr. Alfred Rizzi.

-1. Our group is thrilled to publish a paper on our implant development work in the journal Hand, which is the primary research journal of the American Association for Hand Surgery.
-Preprint coming soon.
+5. Our group is thrilled to publish a paper on our implant development work in the journal Hand, which is the primary research journal of the American Association for Hand Surgery.
+Online First link.

 on advancing robotic grasping in the main program at IROS 2014 and a paper at the Workshop on Rehabilitation and Assistive Robotics.
-PDFs coming soon.
+Grasping paper PDF, Implant Paper PDF.

 B Eng.
 (Hon, 2000), M.Eng (2000), Mechanical Engineering, National University of Singapore.

 MS (2003), PhD, Robotics (2006), Carnegie Mellon University.

 Human Control Systems (Hand biomechanics, skill Acquisition, and control execution)

 ME 539: Human Control Systems